Author:

 Folkloristics and Cultural Geography - Estonian Roots: Centre of Excellence

-Folklore accumulates and constantly reinterprets knowledge, values, attitudes, experiences from different times and of different origin.
-The research group is focused on the study of areal and diachronic variation of folkloric phenomena in different genres, and transmission processes of folklore, based on large corpora.
-One main focus of the research group is the Finnic poetic-musical tradition runosong that is considered to have emerged before the final divergence of Finnic peoples and developed along with language and population, preserving traces of culture contacts and elements of ancient layers of culture and language along with newer ones.
+Folklore accumulates and constantly reinterprets knowledge, values, attitudes, and experiences from different times and origins.
+The research group is focused on the study of areal and diachronic variation of folkloric phenomena in different genres, and the transmission processes of folklore relying mostly on the voluminous data collections of the Estonian Folklore Archives.
+The analysis of large data allows the researchers to trace the historical communication pathways and structures, as well as the reflections of various cultural contacts in the material.
+One main focus of the research group is the Finnic poetic-musical tradition runosong, which is considered to have emerged before the final divergence of Finnic peoples and developed along with language and population.
 Due to the complex poetic system the texts have resisted quick changes, while conserving archaic language forms, poetic figures, and content elements.
-Also the contribution of musical sources to the study of ethnic history is significant due to the great conservativeness of the ritual stratum of musical folklore, since the transmission of style requires especially long and close ethnic contacts.

 The Head of Folkloristics and Cultural Geography Group is Mari Sarv.